EuropeanIFCBGroup/iRfcb/README.md

 Some functions in `iRfcb` require Python, and you will be notified when you call one of these functions.
 You can download Python from the official website: [python.org/downloads](https://www.python.org/downloads/).
 For details on what function that require Python, please visit the project's [Function Reference](https://europeanifcbgroup.github.io/iRfcb/reference/).

-A Python virtual environment (venv) can be created using the `ifcb_py_install` function.
+A Python virtual environment (venv) can be created using the `ifcb_py_install()` function before calling the function that require Python.

 The `iRfcb` package can also be configured to automatically activate an installed Python venv upon loading by setting an environment variable.
 This feature is especially useful for users who regularly interact with Python dependencies within the `iRfcb` package.

 ### USE_IRFCB_PYTHON

 - **Description**: The `USE_IRFCB_PYTHON` environment variable controls whether the package automatically activates a pre-installed Python venv named `iRfcb` when the package is loaded.
 - **Default**: By default, this environment variable is not set.
-This means that the Python environment will not be loaded automatically, and the user must call the `ifcb_py_install` functions manually before using a Python feature.
+This means that the Python environment will not be loaded automatically, and the user must call the `ifcb_py_install()` functions manually before using a Python feature.
 - **Usage**: To enable automatic setup of the Python environment when `iRfcb` is loaded, set `USE_IRFCB_PYTHON` to `"TRUE"`.
-Ensure that a venv named `iRfcb` is installed (e.g. through `ifcb_py_install`) in `reticulate::virtualenv_root()` and available via `reticulate::virtualenv_list()`.
+Ensure that a venv named `iRfcb` is installed (e.g. through `ifcb_py_install()`) in `reticulate::virtualenv_root()` and available via `reticulate::virtualenv_list()`.

 #### How to Set the `USE_IRFCB_PYTHON` Variable